 Reid Packaging manufactures custom crates and boxes that comply with all international shipping regulations.
-With our expertise in export packaging, you can be assured that your valuable items will proceed rapidly to their international destination.
+With our expertise in export packaging, you can be assured that your valuable cargo will proceed rapidly to its international destination.

-When valuable items need to shipped overseas, the crates and boxes holding those items need to be treated according to a set of regulations intended to prevent the spread of pests.
+When valuable cargo needs to be shipped overseas, the crates and boxes holding that cargo needs to be treated according to a set of regulations intended to prevent the spread of pests.
 These rules are strict and it is essential that you work with a knowledgeable packager to follow best practices for international shipping.
-If there are any mistakes or miscommunications, items that have been shipped around the world can be destroyed, delayed, turned back, or forced to make very expensive last minute adjustments.
+If there are any mistakes or miscommunications, items that have been shipped around the world can be destroyed, delayed, turned back, or forced to make very expensive last-minute adjustments.

 Reid Packaging has decades of experience creating custom international shipping crates and boxes that follow export packaging regulations.
 We are well-versed in the ISPM-15 rules and regulations that govern international shipping.
 We have a vast supply of dimensional lumber that can be used for international packaging and we are able to mark the crates in ways that enable them to easily clear ports of entry.

 ISPM-15 is a standard developed by the International Plant Protection Convention (IPPC) that directly addresses the need to treat solid wood materials used to ship products internationally.
 It governs all wood packaging material (wood pallets, wood crates, wood dunnage, etc) used for export packaging, requiring that they be heat treated or fumigated with methyl bromide and marked with a seal of compliance.
 This seal of compliance is often referred to as the “bug stamp.”
 Read our article on the history of these regulations.

 Reid Packaging is well suited to meet all international shipping regulations for export cargo.